Top US and UK diplomats pledge almost $1.5B in additional aid for Ukraine during visit to Kyiv

 The diplomatic visit unfolded as Russia's bigger and better-equipped army bears down on Ukraine's eastern Donetsk region and pounds the country with missiles, glide bombs and drones that claim many civilian casualties.

-Lammy said the 2 1/2-year conflict is at a "critical" juncture following Ukraine's daring incursion last month into Russia's Kursk region, even as it tries to defend against its neighbor's aerial attacks on cities across the country.
+Lammy said the 2 1/2-year conflict is at a "critical" juncture following Ukraine's daring incursion last month into Russia's Kursk region.
+Ukraine is also trying to defend against its neighbor's aerial attacks on cities across the country.

 "We convey the deepest condolences for the shocking attacks that we have seen, over the loss of civilian life, particularly women and children — horrific, barbaric, unbelievable,” Lammy said.